ARCHIVED - Future-Oriented Statement of Operations for the Canadian Food Inspection Agency (Unaudited)

 B.A.
 (Bruce) Archibald, PhD

-Interim Chief Financial Officer and
+Acting Vice-President, CMB and Chief Financial Officer

-Notes to the Future-Oriented Financial Statements (Unaudited)
+Notes to the Future-Oriented Statement of Operations (Unaudited)

 1. Authority and Purposes